Working Time and Contractual Holiday - the cases and the law in a nutshell

-- Interestingly the Taylor review has suggested that 'dependent contractors' (the renaming they suggest for 'workers') should be given the opportunity to receive rolled-up holiday pay.
-However it is unlikely that such a proposal could be implemented pre - Brexit given the entitlements set out in the European WTD.
+- Interestingly the Taylor review suggested that 'dependent contractors' (the renaming they suggest for 'workers') should be given the opportunity to receive rolled-up holiday pay.
+However this was considered in the Governement Response but disregarded as being unlawful under EU case law.

 What happens if an employee cannot take holiday because of sickness?

-In a nutshell, although the WTR provide that the four weeks of WTD leave must be taken in the leave year it accrues, case law has provided that workers should be able to carry the four weeks of WTD leave forward for up to 18 months, where it has not been possible to take the leave because of sickness.
-A worker who is off sick during any period of scheduled holiday should be able to take that leave at another time
+In a nutshell, a worker on sick leave still accrues statutory holiday at the rate of 5.6 weeks per year.
+He can ask to take it but if he doesn’t, up to 4 weeks WTD leave will automatically roll forward .
+Although the WTR provide that the four weeks of WTD leave must be taken in the leave year it accrues, case law has provided that workers should be able to carry the four weeks of WTD leave forward for up to 18 months, where it has not been possible to take the leave because of sickness.
+An employer can agree for more to roll forward.
+A worker who is off sick during any period of scheduled holiday should be able to take that leave at another time.

 The more detailed points are: